-John Wilkes Booth died in agonizing fashion at the hands of Union soldiers in Port Royal, Virginia, two weeks after he assassinated Abraham Lincoln.
+John Wilkes Booth died in agonizing fashion at the hands of Union soldiers in Port Royal, Virginia — two weeks after he assassinated Abraham Lincoln at Ford's Theatre.

 For 12 days, Americans across the country hungered for John Wilkes Booth’s death.
 The actor had shot and killed President Abraham Lincoln — pinning a bitter end to the final days of the Civil War — before escaping into the woods outside Washington, D.C.

-After a massive manhunt, soldiers finally caught up with Booth on April 26, 1865, near Port Royal, Virginia.
+After a massive manhunt, Union soldiers finally caught up with Lincoln’s assassin on April 26, 1865, near Port Royal, Virginia.
 As Booth and his co-conspirator, David Herold, cowered inside a barn, the soldiers demanded that they surrender.

 Herold acquiesced.
 But Booth lingered.
 He didn’t leave the barn until one of the soldiers set it on fire.
 And as he emerged out of shadows and flame, a gun suddenly cracked through the silent night — and found its mark.